yodaxtah/TexturePatch/README.md

 ## Q & A

 1. _Can't someone publish these keys and a modification of a reversing algorithm to extract the original images that requires just the patch and the modified textures?_ Sure, but in any case, they can just as well upload the original or modified textures, which is much less of a hassle.
-1. _Are 16-bit png images are supported?_ Yes, but no. The patching works, but it is not yet meant to be used.
+1. _Are 16-bit png images supported?_ Yes, but no. The patching works, but it is not yet meant to be used.
 The original image has to be scaled (**which is currently not the case!**), otherwise, there will be very little difference visible (0-255) compared to (0-65535), and the patch can be just downsampled, creating a very good attempt at reversing the original.
-1. _Are jpgs supported?_ JPGs are a lossy format (that I personally wouldn't expect for games), thus to create a patch for them that results in the exact same jpg is unlikely.
+1. _Are jpgs images supported?_ JPGs are a lossy format (that I personally wouldn't expect for games), thus to create a patch for them that results in the exact same jpg is unlikely.
 The tool creates a png patch, but upon storing the eventual patched image as jpg, some of the data gets lost.
 This would/should be the case as well when reading and directly writing the image -- yet to be tried.
 These differences are hardly visible to the eye.
 1. _What are these iccp warnings?_ I'm not sure exactly ([some corruption of the modified image](https://stackoverflow.com/questions/22745076/libpng-warning-iccp-known-incorrect-srgb-profile)), but the goal is to exactly recreate the image.
 If the modified image is corrupted before patched, then the eventual patched image will have it too.
 1. _Is this method safe?_ For now, I'd say yes.
 However, I strongly suspect this hashing is not quantum computing safe, as most contemporary encryption algorithms.
 Since "only" $2^{32}-1$ keys exist, so for each image, one could just try them all at once with a quantum computer and determine which match the best with the modified image using an algorithm.
 But then again, it takes quite a lot of effort.
 This should only be a concern for the game company that 1) may want to publish patches (which is unlikely, because why not provide an update to do so instead), or 2) allows artists to publish patches on publically unavailable textures (but that in itself is already extremely unlikely).
 All the other people that have the goal of finding the original textures waste much less time searching for them online, sadly.
 1. _Can't the shapes of patches be used to recreate a texture_ I don't know, but let's say no. I have almost no photoshop skills.
 The craziest I could think of are people aligning screenshots of gameplay with shapes in patches, in which way they would have a name and eventually a texture they can modify or use as-is, but as usual, what would be the point.
 In case the textures hadn't been published before, they would presumably have to spend a lot of time figuring out which texture it is.
 I welcome anyone to attempts these extreme scenario's.